blocklessnetwork/docs/faq/index.md

 # General

+## What is Blockless in one sentence?
+A WASM-based decentralized serverless function platform

 ## Why do you need Blockless?

 To build the next-generation decentralized applications, you need more than just a distributed blockchain ledger.
 Oftentimes, your application requires high-performance computation, data IO from/to IPFS, various blockchains, managed databases, and integration with various Web2 and Web3 services.